ArjArav98/Chanakya/README.md

   ```
 * Feel free to point out mistakes or give any criticisms!

-## How does Chanakya work?

-### The Knowledge Base
-Chanakya's knowledge base should be present as a text file with the extension ```.chat```.
-The knowledge base can be built using a **unique syntax** created for this very purpose (more on that below).

-  * The knowledge base can be built on any single domain of expertise such as **Star Wars** or **Indian history** or even, say, the **2016 US Presidential elections**.
-  * The file must always be present in the ```/data``` folder.
-  * A sample knowledge base file is present in the above directory in this git.
-The subject of the file is **'Chennai Super King's 2019 IPL campaign'**.

 ## Etymology
 It's named after **Chanakya** (371 BC - 283 BC), an ancient Indian teacher and royal advisor.
-Known with being a person who could *answer* the most ardous of questions, he is credited with playing an important role in the establishment of the Mauryan Empire.
+Known for being a person who could *answer* the most ardous of questions, he is credited with playing an important role in the establishment of the Mauryan Empire.

 ## Tools
 * Vim Editor